A Survey on Large Language Models for Recommendation: Generative LLMs for Recommendation

-Instead of proposing a general framework, some works focus on designing effective prompts for specific recommendation tasks. ~\citeauthor{DBLP:conf/ecir/SileoVR22}~(\citeyear{DBLP:conf/ecir/SileoVR22}) mined the movie recommendation prompts from the pre-training corpus of GPT-2. ~\citeauthor{DBLP:journals/corr/abs-2305-08845}~(\citeyear{DBLP:journals/corr/abs-2305-08845}) introduced two prompting methods to improve the sequential recommendation ability of LLMs: \textit{recency-focused sequential prompting}, enabling LLMs to perceive the sequential information in the user interaction history, and \textit{bootstrapping}, shuffling the candidate item list multiple times and taking the average scores for ranking to alleviate the position bias problem.
-Due to the limited number of input tokens allowed for the LLMs, it's hard to input a long candidate list in the prompt.
-To solve this problem, ~\citeauthor{DBLP:journals/corr/abs-2304-09542}~(\citeyear{DBLP:journals/corr/abs-2304-09542}) proposed a sliding window prompt strategy, which only ranks the candidates in the window each time, then slides the window in back-to-first order, and finally repeat this process multiple times to obtain the overall ranking results.
+Instead of proposing a general framework, some works focus on designing effective prompts for specific recommendation tasks. ~\cite{DBLP:conf/ecir/SileoVR22} mined the movie recommendation prompts from the pre-training corpus of GPT-2. ~\cite{DBLP:journals/corr/abs-2305-08845} introduced two prompting methods to improve the sequential recommendation ability of LLMs: \textit{recency-focused sequential prompting}, enabling LLMs to perceive the sequential information in the user interaction history, and \textit{bootstrapping}, shuffling the candidate item list multiple times and taking the average scores for ranking to alleviate the position bias problem.
+Due to the limited number of input tokens allowed for the LLMs, it is hard to input a long candidate list in the prompt.
+To solve this problem, ~\cite{DBLP:journals/corr/abs-2304-09542} proposed a sliding window prompt strategy, which only ranks the candidates in the window each time, then slides the window in back-to-first order, and finally repeats this process multiple times to obtain the overall ranking results. ~\cite{DBLP:journals/corr/abs-2310-20487} designed a sequence-residual prompt to use LLMs to improve the interpretability of traditional sequential recommender. ~\cite{DBLP:journals/corr/abs-2404-11960} proposed a multi-perspective criteria ensemble framework that improves the consistency and comprehensiveness of pointwise LLM rankers by simulating a virtual annotation team with diverse expertise.
+For conversational recommendation tasks, ~\cite{DBLP:conf/cikm/HeXJSLFMKM23} provided empirical evidence that LLMs can outperform specialized models without the need for fine-tuning.
+Additionally, the authors constructed a new real-world dataset by extracting conversations from the popular website Reddit.